peranakanfrancis/mary/content/en/publication/seven-sacraments/index.md

 > And they cast out many demons and anointed with oil many who were sick and healed them.
 Mark 6:13 This was to fulfill what was spoken by the prophet Isaiah: “He took our illnesses and bore our diseases.”
 Matthew 8:17

-#### 5. The Sacraments of Service
+#### 5. The Sacraments of Communion & Mission

-Through marriage and the holy orders, couples and the clergy promise to serve and build up the church community.
+Through matrimony and the holy orders, couples and the clergy promise to serve and build up the church community.

 #### Matrimony
 Matrimony (or Marriage) isn’t just a union between man and wife.
 The devotion husband and wife have to each other, and to Christ, mirrors Christ’s love and service to the church.
 Through marriage, a couple promises to help build each other up in faith, serve each other and the church and be faithful to each other until death.